Course Contents

 (2) Submits a photocopy of a certificate that shows the applicant completed a firearms safety course given by or under the supervision of any state, county, municipal, or federal law enforcement agency; or

-(3) Is a qualified firearms safety instructor as defined in subsection 5 of this section.
+(3) Is a qualified firearms safety instructor as defined in subsection 5 of this section; or

 2. A certificate of firearms safety training course completion may be issued to any applicant by any qualified firearms safety instructor.
 On the certificate of course completion the qualified firearms safety instructor shall affirm that the individual receiving instruction has taken and passed a firearms safety course of at least eight hours in length taught by the instructor that included: